teamfeedr/interview-challenge/README-FRONTEND.md

 - Worry too much about browser compatibility or responsiveness
     - This is an internal tool used only on desktops.
 We will discuss these topics further in your interview.

 Using internal component state is fine but you're welcome to manage your state however you feel appropriate.
-Please justify your choice to (or not to) use internal component state in `FRONTEND-NOTES.md`.
+Please justify your choice to use (or not to use) internal component state.

 We are looking for clean code with sensible component structure and data propagation.